 Though often not included with wind and solar, nuclear is technically renewable thanks to uranium extraction from seawater.
 Even without mining our oceans for Uranium, we have enough Uranium and Thorium for well over 100,000 years.

 Renewables play an important role in decarbonizing our energy portfolio, but they can’t do it alone.
-Studies have shown that decarbonizing with renewables is slower than with nuclear, so we need all the clean energy we can get.
+Studies have shown that decarbonizing with renewables alone is slower than with nuclear, so we need all the clean energy we can get.
 Carbon emissions in many countries correlate strongly with nuclear capacity.

-Besides, replacing all energy production with renewables would require the mining of 275 million metric tons of copper (100% of the worldwide copper production) for 14 years.
+Besides, replacing all energy production with renewables would require the mining of 275 million metric tons of copper (100% of worldwide copper production) for 14 years.
 As environmentalists, we can’t support that level of mining and habitat destruction when we have better options.

 Sometimes intentional lying to confuse, sometimes simply repeating incorrect information.
 There are a lot of myths about nuclear energy that are still perpetuated by the press, pop culture, and word of mouth.
 That’s why we’re here, and why we need you.